lexerdev/lexer-schemas/examples/csv_to_ndjson/README.md

 ## Troubleshooting

-A common pitfall with dealing with CSV files is that they can contain invisible control characters that intefere with the parsing of the rows and columns, or the file itself might be using an unexpected encoding.
+A common pitfall with dealing with CSV files is that they can contain invisible control characters that interfere with the parsing of the rows and columns, or the file itself might be using an unexpected encoding.

 This example script contains some logic to detect the encoding of the file and